PangMeng92/VD-GAN/README.md

 Variation Disentangling Generative Adversarial Network (VD-GAN).

-This work was submitted to IEEE Transactions on Information Forensics and Security (TIFs).
+This work has been published in IEEE Transactions on Information Forensics and Security (TIFs).
 In this package, we implement our VD-GAN using Pytorch, and train/test the VD-GAN model on CAS-PEAL (disguise) dataset.

 The PEAL dataset can be downloaded in the link (https://drive.google.com/file/d/1OqAA81yUXbyRIh0c8EJFAnOFbmvBGNMH/view?usp=sharing).